• Home

 Mechanical sewing machines are different than computerized machines.
-They are simpler, don’t have LCD displays and don’t come with the software inside.
+They are simpler, don’t have LCD displays, and don’t come with the software inside.

 Some may think that there’s no advantage of getting one since computerized machines can do a lot more and have a plethora of built-in stitches available, but that is not true.

 The best mechanical sewing machines are a great companion to any sewist, especially beginners.
-They are easy to use, lightweight, simple to maintain and, above all, incredibly affordable.
+They are easy to use, lightweight, simple to maintain, and, above all, incredibly affordable.

-If you are just starting with your hobby or if you know you only do projects that require basic stitches and straightforward sewing techniques there is no reason to shell out hundreds of dollars on a state of the art device.
+If you are just starting with your hobby or if you know you only do projects that require basic stitches and straightforward sewing techniques there is no reason to shell out hundreds of dollars on a state-of-the-art device.

 That is why we summed up the ten best ones available on the market today and summarized their specifications and advantages.